sagar-aryal/backend-codeschool/README.md

-# codeschool
+# codeschool-backend

-Full stack project for codeschool app with React, Node, Express and MongoDB.
+backend project for codeschool app with React, Node, Express and MongoDB.

 ## Learning Outcomes (Backend)